How Many Teeth Do Dogs Have?

 A dog’s teeth are just as important as ours.
-From when they are young pups, suckling on their dam’s glands for milk, to matured dogs using them for puncturing prey, they have many practical uses.
+From when they are young pups, suckling on their mother’s glands for milk, to matured dogs using them for puncturing prey, they have many practical uses.

 Dog Teeth: The Basics